 Although vegetarian options in Rio de Janeiro are growing, the city is still very much geered towards meat-lovers.
 That’s why a place like Refeitório Orgânico is a welcome treat for both vegetarians and vegans.
 The restaurant has a large buffet-style or a-la-carte menu with dozens of different vegetarian choices made with organic ingredients.
 The wood interior and buddha statue create a zen-like environment and the reasonable prices makes it accessible for budget-travelers.

-Restaurant, French, Brazilian, Contemporary, $$$
+Restaurant, French, Brazilian, Contemporary, South American, $$$

 Set inside a trendy venue in Botafogo, Oui Oui is the creation of chef Roberta Ciasca and her partners Danni Camilo and Steph Quinquise.
 The restaurant has a unique concept: its menu has only small portions, allowing diners to create their own tasting menu and encouraging tables to share the food from the menu and sample plenty of different options.
 The entrees and the main courses are the same, providing contemporary dishes that mix French techniques with Brazilian flavors.